 People who have lost a loved one unfortunately often are faced with a lot of practical issues for the funeral and the later inheritance process.
 If this person wasn´t of Spanish nationality but was resident in Spain or had assets here, it´s even difficult to know where to start with all the paperwork.
-Is there a Spanish last will or a will signed in another country?
+Is there a Spanish last will (testament) or a will signed in another country?
 Which inheritance law applies, the Spanish one of the law of the country of the deceased?
-And will the heirs need to pay any inheritance tax or not?
+And will the heirs need to pay any inheritance tax in Andalusia or not?

 C&D Solicitors in Torrox, Malaga, can help you with carrying out the complete Spanish inheritance process.
-We can do so on a full-service base and in our office we speak several languages as English, Dutch, Swedish and German.
+We can do so on a full-service base and in our office we speak several languages like English, Dutch, Swedish and German.
 This way you don´t have to worry about the practical side of your loss.
 Of course we can also advise you in signing a Spanish will according to your specific situation.
 You´ll read all you need to know about Spanish inheritance law on this page or you can watch our information video (below) about this subject on this page.

 Signing of the inheritance deeds at the notary

 To be able to inscribe the deceased´s properties -like a house, bank account or car- in name of the legal heirs it is always necessary to sign the Inheritance Deeds at the Spanish notary.
 Mostly this is done by a lawyer that represents the heirs through an official Power of Attorney.
-He will provide the notary both with the Death Certificate as with an extract of the central registry stating if there was a Spanish Last Will and, if yes, where it was signed.
+He will provide the notary both with the Death Certificate as an extract of the central registry stating if there was a Spanish Last Will and, if yes, where it was signed.
 In this case the notary of course also needs to receive a certified copy of this Last Will.

 Which inheritance law applies?

-An essential question to determine in the inheritance deeds is which inheritance law applies; the Spanish or the foreign law of the deceased´s own country.
+An essential question to determine in the inheritance deeds in which inheritance law applies; the Spanish or the foreign law of the deceased´s own country.
 In the diagram below and in our video you see that this matter is rather complex, but it´s very important as the Spanish law is rather inflexible.
 When it applies the biggest part of the properties always is inherited by the children or other family members.
 This means that if you are a married couple resident in Spain and you want the longest-living to inherit your belongings, you always need to sign a Last Will appointing your national law and your spouse as legal heir.

 If the foreign law is in force additionally either a Probate document or a Declaration of the Law will be required by the notary which states who the legal heirs are according to the foreign law.